UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning Approach: Swarm Trajectory and Temporal Design

 \section{Swarm Trajectory and {Temporal Design}}

 { Our developed {\tt HN-PFL} methodology (Sec.~\ref{sec:intro}) and ML performance and energy optimization (Sec.~\ref{sec:sys_model}) are the fundamental components of our UAV-assisted ML methodology.
-In fact, in cases where the swarms are deployed and \textit{stationary} above the clusters (e.g.,~\cite{lim2020towards,zeng2020federated}), these two components are enough to achieve optimal ML performance and energy efficiency.
+In fact, in cases where the swarms are deployed and \textit{stationary} above the clusters (e.g.,~\cite{zeng2020federated}), these two components are enough to achieve optimal ML performance and energy efficiency.

-Nevertheless, we go further by generalizing our methodology to a more realistic scenario where there are more clusters than UAV swarms, which requires UAV swarms to travel among the clusters, and thus necessitates the swarm trajectory design.
-It is this generalization that motivates swarm trajectory and temporal (e.g., length of ML training sequence) design components (the green block of of Fig.~\ref{fig:overall_flow}).
-Together our three components, depicted in Fig.~\ref{fig:overall_flow} and developed in Sec.~\ref{sec:HN-PFL},~\ref{sec:netwrok_pfl}, and~\ref{sec:swarmTraj}, complete our holistic methodology.
+Nevertheless, we go further by generalizing our methodology to a more realistic scenario where there are more clusters than UAV swarms, which requires UAV swarms to travel among the clusters.
+It is this generalization that motivates swarm trajectory and temporal (e.g., length of ML training sequence) design components (the green block of Fig.~\ref{fig:overall_flow}).
+Together our three components, depicted in Fig.~\ref{fig:overall_flow} and developed in Sec.~\ref{sec:HN-PFL},~\ref{sec:netwrok_pfl}, and~\ref{sec:swarmTraj}, complete our methodology.

-Upon completion of a training sequence using our {\tt HN-PFL} and performance optimization components (Sec.~\ref{sec:HN-PFL} and~\ref{sec:netwrok_pfl}), the UAVs will then travel to another destination (i.e., another device cluster).\footnote{Positioning of the UAVs, i.e., how individual UAVs are spread throughout a device cluster and their 3D positions, is not the focus of this work and can be computed apriori at the core network~\cite{zeng2017energy,zeng2019energyRotary}.} We will next design the swarm trajectories, sequence duration, and aggregation periodicity for the training sequences to maximize the ML performance. }
+Upon completion of a training sequence using our {\tt HN-PFL} and performance optimization components (Sec.~\ref{sec:HN-PFL} and~\ref{sec:netwrok_pfl}), { the core network instructs the UAV swarms to travel to their next device cluster, which will result in an update to both the global and cluster specific ML models, or to a recharging station.} { The core network also instructs the UAV swarms to discard their gathered data, as the local training and personalization conducted by each swarm should be specific to the unique underlying data distribution of its next visited swarm.} We next design the swarm trajectories, sequence duration and aggregation period to maximize the ML performance. }